How to Create a User Story Map

 7. Plan the sprint

 All the mapping work comes to fruition in the project planning phase (learn more about sprints and sprint planning in our blog post about Scrum methodology).
-After user activities and stories are prioritized, they can be batched out into sprints, where each piece of the user story map is assigned to a member of the production team with clear explanation of how it should be completed.
+After user activities and stories are prioritized, they can be batched out into sprints, where each piece of the user story map is assigned to a member of the production team with a clear explanation of how it should be completed.

-What happens after user story mapping?
+Next steps after user story mapping